retorquere/zotero-better-bibtex/site/layouts/shortcodes/preferences/advanced.md

 {{/* DO NOT EDIT.
 This shortcode is created automatically from Preferences.xul */}}
-#### Deterministically order references and fields; primarily for version control.

-When on, BBT will deterministically order references on export.
-This is primarily interesting if you keep the exported file under some kind of version control.
-Comes at performance and memory consumption cost.

 #### postscript

 Snippet of javascript to run [after each reference generation]({{ ref . "scripting" }}).